-- Annual Compensation Review.
+- ✓ Annual Compensation Review.
 The Compensation Committee conducts an annual review of compensation for our NEOs and a review of compensation-related risks. - Compensation At-Risk and Performance-based.
 A significant portion of our NEOs compensation is subject to variable pay arrangements that are determined by the Compensation Committee in connection with our performance. - ✓ Multi-Year Vesting Requirements.
-Time-based restricted stock units granted to our NEOs generally vest over three or five years. - Share Ownership Guidelines.
-We have established minimum share ownership requirements of 5x base salary for our Chief Executive Officer and 3x base salary for our other NEOs.
+Time-based restricted stock units granted to our NEOs generally vest over three or five years. - ✓ Share Ownership Guidelines.
+We have established minimum share ownership requirements of 5x base salary for our Chief Executive Officer and 3x base salary for our other NEOs. - Compensation Recovery Policy.
+We have adopted a compensation recovery policy that provides that we shall, except in limited circumstances, recover any erroneously awarded incentive-based compensation from our named executive officers.
+The policy is filed as an exhibit to our 2024 Annual Report on Form 10-K.